rsachdeva/illuminatingdeposits-grpc/README.md

      - each deposit
      - each bank with all deposits
      - all banks!
-- Concurrency support for computing Banks Delta included for more I/O processing
+- Concurrency support for computing Banks Delta included for I/O processing
 - Sanity test client included for settings for each deployment
 - Dockering and using it for both Docker Compose and Kubernetes
 - Docker compose deployment for development
 - Kubernetes Deployment with Ingress; Helm; Mongodb internal replication setup
 - Running from Editor/IDE directly included
+- Log Based Message Broker using Kafka for Each Interest Calculation Event (in progress; currently enabled with Docker compose deployment)
 - Tracing enabled using Zipkin for Observability

 #### gRPC pre setup  (in case desired to generate already included protobuf code)